ckaise/aftership-challenge/README.md

 4. Implement `Courier` in `lib/index.js`
 5. Ensure all tests pass in node via `npm test`
 6. When finished, send us an email to ask for a review
+7. You may modify the test case, or using other tracking number. as the tracking number in the test case may be expired.

 ## Hints